Code-Institute-Submissions/pjdijxhoorn-milestone1/readme.md

 -   Big buttons, so it is easy to navigate even on mobile devices.
 -   The colors of the navbar-buttons are matching the corresponding content blocks to give a visual conformation to the users.
 -   The buttons on the site are interactive to give the users visual conformation.
--   the timeline has a mouseover effect for additional information.

 ###home
 ###skills
 ###work history
+-   the timeline has a mouseover effect for additional information.
 ###projects
 ###contact
+-   the contact page has a contact form. this form will not really send an email this is a feature that will be added in the future. for now it leads to a thank-you page.
 ###download

 ## Technologies Used